 Fall is at its full force and with it, the longing for comforting food.
-In this recipe, pumpkin, shallots and garlic are roasted in the oven to concentrate their flavours.
+In this recipe, pumpkin, shallots, and garlic are roasted in the oven to concentrate their flavors.
 Some cream is added to create a velvety sauce, while fresh sage brings pepperiness and balance to the dish.
-This recipe is really easy and full of flavours.
+This recipe is really easy and full of flavors.
 A huge dose of coziness in a plate.
-I used the cooking technic call “al forno” by the Italians, where the gnocchi and sauce finish baking in the oven.
+I used the cooking technic called “al forno” by the Italians, where the gnocchi and sauce finish baking in the oven.
 Topped with melted smoked scamorza for extra depth, this is the type of food to eat near a fireplace… with a glass of chilled dry Chenin such as Savennières or Vouvray (from France) or Stellenbosch (from South Africa) in hand!

 A few details on the ingredients

-I used pumpkin in this recipe can be replaced by other type of squash such as butternut or red kuri squash.
+- I used pumpkin in this recipe can be replaced by other types of squash such as butternut or red kuri squash.

-Smoked scamorza is one of the stars of show.
-The smokiness of the cheese compliment the pepperiness of the sage and sweetness of the pumpkin beautifully.
+- Smoked scamorza is one of the stars of the show.
+The smokiness of the cheese compliments the pepperiness of the sage and the sweetness of the pumpkin beautifully.
 Search for Scamorza Affumicata at your nearest cheese shop.

 🍷Wine Pairing for Sage, Pumpkin and Smoked Scamorza Gnocchi Bake

 My wine pick for this recipe is Chenin Blanc!
 Chenin Blanc is a grape variety that is very versatile and can produce wines that can range from bone dry to sweet, and can be still or sparkling.
 With the Sage, Pumpkin, and Smoked Scamorza Gnocchi Bake, I recommend a dry and smoky Chenin wine.